-As scientific advisor for the UNESCO Biosphere program, Antonio Abreu has been among the first persons involved in putting Príncipe on the ecotourism map.
-In his interview, Antonio tells us how it all started and which challenges he found the most difficult to overcome.
+As a scientific advisor for the UNESCO Biosphere program, Antonio has been among the first persons involved in putting Príncipe on the ecotourism map.
+In his interview, Antonio tells us how the UNESCO Biosphere Reserve is an effective platform for experimenting with initiatives and ideas for sustainable tourism destinations and what challenges he found the most difficult to overcome Read the interview here.

-Very much at the heart of Príncipe as tourist destination lies Bom Bom Island Resort, flagship property of HBD Príncipe, the tourism development company owned by Ubuntu founder Mark Shuttleworth.
-Sérgio Duarte, the Resort’s General Manager, takes us on a tour around Africa’s first Biosphere-certified hotel.
+Very much at the heart of Príncipe as tourist destination lies Bom Bom Island Resort, the flagship property of HBD Príncipe, the tourism development company owned by Ubuntu founder Mark Shuttleworth.
+Sérgio, the Resort’s General Manager, takes us on a tour around Africa’s first Biosphere-certified hotel.
+Read the interview here.

-Philippe Moreau is in charge of tourism at HBD Príncipe and as such responsible for the development of the Island as tourist destination.
+Philippe is in charge of tourism at HBD Príncipe and as such responsible for the development of the Island as a tourist destination.
 Philippe is a highly experienced professional, which makes his reflections on his work for and with Príncipe valuable information – insights fellow destination managers and developers don’t want to miss.
+Read the interview here.

 Omali Hotel in São Tomé was our first stop during our destination visit of São Tomé and Príncipe.
-For a property located in not (yet) very sustainability-focused São Tomé, the country’s capital city and main island, Omali Hotel’s General Manager José Miguel Ferreira Mendes is in charge of making sure Africa’s second Biosphere-certified hotel is living up to international expectations.
+For a property located in not (yet) very sustainability-focused São Tomé, the country’s capital city, and the main island, Omali Hotel’s General Manager José Miguel, is in charge of making sure Africa’s second Biosphere-certified hotel is living up to international expectations.
+Read the interview here.

 Did you enjoy our series of interview portraits with sustainable tourism champions and changemakers in Príncipe?
 Thanks for sharing!